littleTT0704/littleTT0704.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
+I’m Jiatai Li, a Machine Learning Engineer working at **NVIDIA** in San Jose, CA.
-I’m Jiatai Li, a graduate student at Carnegie Mellon University, where I’m pursuing a Master's degree in **Machine Learning**.
-I previously earned my Bachelor’s degree from CMU, majoring in **Artificial Intelligence** and **Psychology**.
+I previously studied at **Carnegie Mellon University**, where I earned a Master's degree in **Machine Learning** and a Bachelor’s degree in **Artificial Intelligence** and **Psychology**.

 My [work experience](/cv/#work-experience) was mostly on software development, with a focus on creating projects that directly engage customers and users.
 On the [research side](/cv/#selected-projects), I began exploring embodied agents and have since transitioned to studying Large Language Model (LLM) agents.

 I grew up in Beijing, China, and spent most of my teenage years at RDFZ.
-In my free time, I enjoy programming, cooking, and watching animes.
+In my free time, I enjoy programming, cooking, gaming, and watching animes.